Call for Proposals: 2015 SUN Grants

 - Students will develop the ability to address community issues.

-For the second phase of i2a, which began in summer 2013, undergraduate schools and colleges created i2a Leadership Committees to support the sustained integration of the two i2a outcomes at the unit level.
-The SUN Grant proposal process has been revised to support the new i2a leadership structure.
-For the 2014 SUN Grant cycle, the i2a Steering Committee will award monies to select proposals submitted for funding consideration by the unit i2a Leadership Committee chair in support of their prioritized i2a projects or activities to take place in the 2014-2015 academic year.
-The SUN Grants will fund select proposals up to $4,000 that are submitted by the unit i2a Leadership Committee for funding consideration.
+The SUN Grant proposal process has been revised to support the 2014-16 i2a Assessment Plan.
+For the 2015 SUN Grant cycle, the i2a Steering Committee will award monies to select proposals submitted for funding consideration by the unit’s respective i2a Leadership Committee chair in support of relevant i2a projects to be implemented in the 2015-2016 academic year.
+The SUN Grants ad hoc review committee will fund successful proposals up to $4,000 each that are submitted by the unit i2a Leadership Committee for funding consideration.

-- strengthening the measurement of i2a student learning outcomes (SLOs); and cross-disciplinary projects.
+- Developing protocol at the unit or program level to strengthen the measurement of i2a student learning outcomes (SLOs)

 Five SUN Grant project recipients presented a poster at the 2013 i2a Institute: